konradhalas/mimid/README.md

 Mocking library for Python.

-**⚠️ This project is under development, current version is just a PoC**.
+**⚠️ This project is under heavy development, API could be unstable.**.

 ## Installation